apache/metron/metron-deployment/amazon-ec2/README.md

 ### Selective Provisioning

 To provision only subsets of the entire Metron deployment, Ansible tags can be specified.
-For example, to only deploy the sensors on an Amazon EC2 environment, run the following command.
+For example, to only deploy the sensors on an Amazon EC2 environment, run the following command:

 ```
-ansible-playbook -i ec2.py playbook.yml --tags "ec2,sensors"
+./run.sh --tags="ec2,sensors"
 ```

 ### Custom SSH Key